Homepage > Blank IRS 709 Template

 Dos and Don'ts

-• Do keep copies of all documentation, including appraisals and records of previous gifts.
+• Do keep thorough records of all gifts, including dates, amounts, and recipients.

 Misconceptions